How to Use a Wood Moisture Meter for Drywall

 Although greenboard is more moisture-resistant, it’s not impervious to moisture.
 If moisture makes it past the covering, you’ll have the same trouble with greenboard as you will with regular drywall.

-Because drywall is so sensitive to even small amounts of moisture it’s important to measure its moisture content.
+Because drywall is so sensitive to even small amounts of moisture it’s important to get the moisture reading in drywall.
 You need to know where these minute amounts of moisture are, and if you find any, you need to be able to monitor the drying process to make sure that all excess moisture has been removed from the drywall.

 Not All Moisture Meters Have a Relative Mode

-How to Use a Wagner Moisture Meter for Drywall
+How to Use a Moisture Meter for Drywall – Orion Series

 The first thing you need to do is find out where the moisture in the drywall is located.
 Sometimes, there will be visible signs of moisture.
 These include discolored areas, a musty odor, or drywall that’s starting to crumble.
 These signs all indicate that there’s significant water damage to the drywall.

-Once you think you know where the moisture-damaged areas are, you’re ready to take your first moisture reading:
+Once you think you know where the moisture-damaged areas are, you’re ready to take your first moisture reading in drywall: